Afternoon Tea in London | These Places Have Got It In The Bag…

 20) The Ampersand Hotel | South Kensington

-Taking inspiration from the nearby Natural History Museum, afternoon tea at The Ampersand hotel arrives in a swirling cloud of dry ice, under which you’ll find T-rex footprint macarons; dark chocolate & caramel dino egg nests; biscuit fossils to excavate from chocolate soil; and themed teapot-tails to boot…
+Taking inspiration from the nearby Natural History Museum, afternoon tea at The Ampersand hotel arrives in a swirling fog of dry ice, under which you’ll discover T-rex footprint macarons; dark chocolate & caramel dino egg nests; biscuit fossils to excavate from chocolate soil; and themed teapot-tails to boot…

 Afternoon tea in an 8-storey high atrium – it might sound like a tall order.
 But The Landmark makes the most of its insanely elegant palm conservatory by filling it with tinkling piano music; a huge spread of teas; and Lapsang Souchong-smoked salmon sandwiches.